s21-comp350-CSUCI/Comp350-Submitter/src/backend/BackEnd.md

     python:3 executeSubmission.py fc55c0190dde2bc413d8d1e79fb8cca2`

 This will spin up our container and keep it alive until it finishes executing.
 The present working directory gets bind-mounted to a newly created directory in the container `/usr/src/submitter`.
-Read more on the container and how it works [here]().
+Read more on the container and how it works [here](./docker/Docker.md).
 Since the default for bind mount is read-write, this allows our script in the container to generate an output that can be read by our main thread.
-It is important that our scipt's
+It is important that our script's
 * Main thread __MUST__ wait for the worker thread to finish executing before moving on.